To us at Vyne Health - Birth really matters.

 If a foetus is born either earlier or later than this timeframe the infant or mother may experience complications.

-In saying so, it is important to note that Acupuncture and Chinese Medicine is one of the leading and most progressive forms of complimentary medicine in Australia (8).
+Acupuncture and Chinese Medicine is one of the leading and most progressive forms of complimentary medicine in Australia (8).
 Although the "word of Acupuncture" may only just be getting out, it has been used for over 2000 years.
 With records dating back to the Jin Dynasty (AD 246 - 420) to help assist with prolonged and over due pregnancies (7).

 Research has shown that a mean duration of labour in a group of women giving birth for the first time was reduced from 8 hours and 2 minutes in the control group of 70 women to 6 hours and 36 minutes in women who received pre-birth acupuncture treatments (6).
 Other research reveals that the average time from acupuncture induction until delivery was 13.1 hours and the success rate of acupuncture to induce overdue labour to be between 68-83% (9).